 A DTA is a contract governing the transfer of data between two institutions.
 Experts in several offices can help you determine which contracts are necessary for your clinical trial or research study and how to properly complete and submit them.

 Our research contract team in Sponsored Programs Administration can assist you with the following:

 - procuring funding from a foundation or government agency

 Our Clinical Research Support Unit can assist you with budget development for clinical research that’s industry sponsored or funded by a foundation or through a federal grant.

-Our Office of Industrial Liaison can assist you with the following:
+NYU's Technology Opportunities and Ventures can assist you with the following:

-- preparing a contract between NYU School of Medicine and an industry sponsor for a study that is not clinical research
+- preparing a contract between NYU Grossman School of Medicine and an industry sponsor for a study that is not clinical research

 - completing an MTA for basic science or animal research